Black Americans Experiencing Collective Trauma, Grief

 “The tragic truth is that police violence is the most horrific, visible symptom of a larger systemic problem of how our public safety system is designed and we need to address that head-on,” Thomas said.
 “But while also investing in the mom and pops who are on the front lines to violence, hosting the community vigils and interventions groups.”

-Uzodinma Iweala, the CEO of New York’s Africa Center, said sometimes the thought of what he and so many other Black Americans have experienced is rage-inducing.
+Uzodinma Iweala, CEO of The Africa Center, based in New York, said sometimes the thought of what he and so many other Black Americans have experienced is rage-inducing.
 He thinks of the times he and his brothers have been stopped by police.
 Or the time his uncle was called a racial slur by an officer.
 And how in each instance they prayed they would make it out alive — experiences he thinks some white Americans willfully ignore.

 “We’re going to need a real fundamental examination of the roots of what America is,” Iweala said.
 “America refuses to acknowledge that America is not a country without the labor of and the blood, sweat and tears of Black people.
 Until America values those contributions, it will never value Blackness as a life form.”